danmsf/covid19-sim/scrap_corona_history/readme.md

 │      column_remapper.csv
 │      refs.csv
 │      urls.csv
+│      file.conf
+│      package_list.yml
+│      population.csv
+│
+└───snippets
+│        ...

 ```
 The project contains two main files that are found in the projects main directory - main.py and join_data.py.

-main.py - *NEEDS TO BE EXECUTED DAILY*.
+ETL_scrap_worldmeter.py - *NEEDS TO BE EXECUTED AUTOMATICALLY*.
 connects to The Wayback Machine which contains links to archived pages
 from Worldmeter, regarding covid19 statistics,
-downloads dataframes from these links and finally updates a log file.
+downloads csv from these links to the data folder.

-join_data.py - takes all the downloaded dataframes does some column name manipulation
+scrap_corona_history.py - takes all the downloaded dataframes does some column name manipulation
 (the number and names of the dataframes is different) and outputs to file.

 The project also have some a additional files: